 If there’s one supplement that has truly passed the test of time, it’s creatine monohydrate.

-It has been the subject of hundreds of scientific studies, and the evidence is clear:
+It’s been the subject of hundreds of scientific studies, and the evidence is clear.
+Creatine monohydrate . . .

-When it comes to improving your body composition and workout performance, creatine monohydrate is basically all pros and no cons.
+When it comes to losing fat, building muscle, and getting stronger and more athletic, creatine monohydrate is basically all pros and no cons.

 What Is Creatine Monohydrate?